Misterei massacre: Massacre

 Prior to the Misterei attack, a group of 300 RSF fighters and allied tribes surrounded the town on the night of May 27, with the exceptions of the south and west, where the fighters entered the town.
-The fighters came from the Awlad Rashid, Misseriya, and Awlad Janoob tribes, led by Mohamed Zain Taj Eldien and Hamid Yousef Mustafa.
+The fighters came from the Arab tribes Awlad Rashid, Misseriya, and Awlad Janoob, led by Mohamed Zain Taj Eldien and Hamid Yousef Mustafa.
 Some of the assailants came from the Mima and Bargo ethnic groups.
 The attackers arrived in twelve Land Cruisers, eight of which were RSF-owned, four of which were private.
 Other fighters rode on around 150 horses and 140 motorcycles.
 Around 90 Sudanese Alliance militants, a signatory of the Juba Agreement, intervened in the town, led by Cpt.
 Elteybe Abdulla Ahmed.
 Residents were fearful following the surrounding of the town, but there was "no way out".

 The first clashes began at Shorrong mountain right after sunrise, when Janjaweed launched an offensive from the west.
 Later offensives came from the north and south.
 The Janjaweed came in waves, according to a veteran of the attacks, and many of the self-defense groups were spread out across and around the town in groups of 7 to 15.
 The Masalit self-defense groups quickly fell to the Janjaweed.
 Battles between the Sudanese Alliance and the Janjaweed lasted for three and a half hours, during which civilians stated the Arab fighters went house to house, killing darker-skinned Masalit and shouting "Kill the slave, kill the slave!"

 Wounded civilians were brought to the Atik mosque, although Janjaweed stormed the place and shot at the wounded and those attending to them.
 After killing several people, Arab fighters cheered "We killed the zorga! (a slur for black people)."
 The Janjaweed also looted houses, farms, and shops, before burning down many neighborhoods.
 The Misterei market was completely looted and torched.
 Satellite imagery taken on June 3 showed the entire town burnt down.